gvwilson/sensibleadventures/bookster/booksters-apprentice.md

 *Whoomp!* Banefire thudded in the distance.  *I forgot to ask her about Thomas,* Erileine thought.
 All of a sudden she felt desperately lonely.
 What would she do if Razi died?
-She couldn't just leave his teacher's body lying in an alley---there were rats around.
+She couldn't just leave his teacher's body lying in an alley–there were rats around.
 She shivered.
 Did the Karabandi burn their dead?
 Or bury them, like the Gandan-o?
 Did Razi have any oaths unaccomplished?
 The thought of her teacher returning as a ghost made her queasy.

 And what was happening in Starboard Town?
 Saints and small stones, what was happening to everyone she cared about?
 What was *going* to happen to them?

 Lady Kembe's picture came back to life.
 "Well and then," she grunted,